lkallioniemi/wp-testing/README.md

 ### <a name="github-repo"></a>GITHUB REPOSITORY

-Create a new repository for this project on [Github] [github-frc] If you don't have sufficent priviledges, ask a fellow coder for help.
+Create a new repository for this project on [Github] [github-frc].
+If you don't have sufficent priviledges, ask a fellow coder for help.

 ### <a name="amazon-s3-bucket"></a>AMAZON S3 BUCKET